squaresLab/genprog4java/README.md

 # README #

-To run GenProg with multi-objective search, use this: https://github.com/squaresLab/GenProgScripts/tree/ZhenYiweiInvariantAnalysis
+To run GenProg on Defects4j bugs with multi-objective search, use this: https://github.com/squaresLab/GenProgScripts/tree/ZhenYiweiInvariantAnalysis

 This extension of GenProg4Java is currently not compatible with arbitrary user-supplied code and test suites.